 - Hawick to Melrose (22.9 miles)

 A route map is not yet available but more information is available via South of Scotland.

 2. The Great North Trail

 The Great North Trail is the new kid on the block of long-distance cycle routes in the UK.
+And it's a top contender for our best cycle routes in the UK.
 The vast majority of the route is made up of pre-existing off-road cycle routes.
 But they’ve now been combined to create one absolute beast of a route that takes in Loch Lomond, Trossachs National Park, Loch Ness, the Peak District, Yorkshire Dales and Kielder Forest along the way.
 That’s a whole lot of sightseeing… and a whole load of time in the saddle.